 Getting your loan locked down is just one aspect of getting into a new home.
-Hanson Real Estate, Inc is experienced at aiding new and experienced in all areas of real estate.
-Contact me if your needs include a professional REALTOR® experienced at the business side of real estate.
+Hanson Real Estate, Inc is seasoned at assisting both new and experienced buyers alike in all areas of real estate.
+Call me today at 760-745-3366 if your needs include a real estate pro experienced at the business side of real estate.

-1 – Create a list of questions regarding your loan program
+1 – Organize a list of questions regarding your loan program

-If you find that you don't entirely comprehend the pros and cons of the various programs, make sure to bring a list of questions with you.
+If you don't thoroughly realize the ins and outs of all the different loan programs, make sure to have a list of questions.

-2 – Decide when you want to lock
+2 – Determine when you want to lock

-By locking in a rate, the lender is committing to the interest rates for the loan – commonly at the time the loan application is presented.
+When you lock in the rate, it designates that your mortgage lender keeps to the interest rates for the loan – normally at the time the loan application is received.

-By floating the rate, you can lock the rate anytime between the day you apply for your loan and issuance of closing documents.
-Those who choose to float think that the interest rates will fall in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for the loan and at the time of closing.
+Buyers who opt to float think the interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to lower your rate
+3 – Determine if you want to pay additional points to reduce your interest rate

-If you elect to pay additional points to lower the interest rate of your loan, you'll do so by paying for them in cash at the time of closing.
-Every point is 1 percent of the loan.
+If you decide to pay additional points to lower the interest rate of your loan, you will pay for them in cash at the time of closing.
+Every point is 1 percent of the mortgage loan.

-Acquiring a mortgage loan requires lots of paperwork, so you should spend some time getting all your documents together.
-Click here to see general questions you'll have to answer on a loan app.
+Acquiring a mortgage loan requires a lot of paperwork, so you should spend some time getting your documents together.
+Click here to get a feel for normal information that goes on a loan application.